function61/varasto/docs/guide_storing-tvshows.md

 ![](guide_storing-movies-directorytype.png)

-Now you can see directory type: 📺
+Now you can see the directory type: 📺

 Preparing files for uploading